atulkamble/azure-starter-pipeline-dotnet/README.md

 ## Continuous Integration
 1. Import the repo into Azure DevOps.
 2. Create a pipeline and point it at `azure-pipelines.yml`.
 3. Ensure your agent has access to nuget.org.
-Offline agents can use an internal NuGet feed by setting up `NuGet.config`.
+Offline agents can use an internal NuGet feed by setting up `NuGet.config` or `NuGetFallbackFolder`.

-The stock YAML includes NuGet restore, Visual Studio build, and VSTest steps.
-Adjust or replace these tasks if you convert the app to use cross-platform `dotnet` CLI builds or add real test projects.
+The stock YAML uses the `DotNetCoreCLI` tasks to restore, build, and publish the console app, then publishes the output as a build artifact.
+Add a `dotnet test` step once you introduce test projects.

 ## Housekeeping Tips
-- Add the standard `bin/` and `obj/` directories to `.gitignore` so compiled artifacts stay out of source control.
+- Build outputs live under `MyApp/bin` and `MyApp/obj`; they are ignored via `.gitignore`.
-- Consider upgrading `MyApp/MyApp.csproj` to a supported target framework (for example, `net8.0`) to avoid .NET end-of-support warnings.
+- Update the pipeline image or tasks as needed if your target framework changes.